 A map will begin uncovering your realm the moment it’s opened — ground zero.
 This point will remain at the center of your map, whether it’s your spawn point, bed, or crafting table.

-Four iron ore blocks and one pile of redstone dust
+Step 2: Aquire four iron ore blocks and one pile of redstone dust.

+Step 3: Gather nine sugar cane stalks.
 These are used to create the paper.
-As shown above, they grow near water.
+As shown below, they grow near water.

 You can use one block of charcoal, one block of coal, or four blocks of wood — whatever burns.
 Coal is derived from coal ore, which you can find most anywhere underground (or in caves) and break using a pickaxe.
 Combine wood and coal in a furnace to create charcoal.
 However, using wood as fuel is probably the least labor-intensive option for this guide.

-With everything gathered, you can now move on to create your map.
+With everything gathered, you can now move on to creating your map.

 Create your map